-Fortunately, a Dallas car accident FAQ can get you some of the answers you need.
+Fortunately, a Dallas vehicle accident FAQ can get you some of the answers you need.
 If you still have questions, a lawyer from Crain Brogdon, LLP. can give you the full, personal response you need to your questions about your particular claim, so reach out today for help.

 In a fault state like Texas, finding the person responsible for your auto crash is vital.
 Fault states require the person responsible for the accident to be financially responsible as well.